Adam’s life changed in an instant. Now he is taking one million steps and raising one million dollars to change the lives of others.

 The seasoned athlete, who was once celebrated for running a mile in under five minutes, was completely devastated by the news.
 The thought of not walking again was crushing and a reality he had a difficult time accepting.
 As the years passed, Adam set his sights on being an advocate for people with disabilities, focused on adapting to his new reality and how he could more forward in a positive way.

-Devastated by the news but determined to move forward, Adam became an advocate for the disabled community and an inspiration to everyone around him.
 Ten years after his accident, Adam’s life dramatically changed again.
-Adam was chosen as a candidate for a new exoskeleton technology, a machine that would allow him to stand and walk again for the first time in a decade.
+He was chosen as a candidate for a new exoskeleton technology, a machine that would allow him to stand and walk again for the first time in a decade.
 The moment he stood, Adam knew his next mission; he was determined to help change other’s lives as well.
-His continued commitment to inspire others to action serves as the cornerstone of his “Stand Up and Change a Life” philosophy.
+His continued commitment to inspire others to action serves as the cornerstone his One Million Steps Tour.